††††† RELATES TO: KRS 325.270, 325.261(4)

 ††††† (c) If the executive director refuses to approve the application, it shall be submitted to the board for its review and consideration at its next regularly scheduled meeting.

-††††† (2) Applications approved by the executive director or the board shall be forwarded to NASBA for entry into the data bank operated by that association.
-NASBA shall then advise the board that the candidate is eligible to schedule a date and time to sit for the examination with Prometric or its successor.
+††††† (2) Applications approved by the executive director or the board shall be entered into the data bank operated by NASBA.
+NASBA shall then issue a payment coupon to the applicant that specifies the fees to be paid to NASBA, the AICPA, and Prometric to sit for the exam.

-††††† (4)(a) A candidate shall have six (6) months from the date of issuance by the board of a notice to schedule to sit for the sections of the examination approved by the executive director or the board.
+††††† (4)(a) A candidate shall have six (6) months from the date of issuance by NASBA of a notice to schedule to sit for the sections of the examination approved by the executive director or the board.

 ††††† (b) The notice to schedule shall expire when the candidate has sat for the sections approved by the executive director or the board or at the conclusion of the six (6) month period whichever comes first.

-††††† (d) To obtain approval to sit for additional sections of the examination a candidate shall submit a reexamination application as described in Section 9 of this administrative regulation.
+††††† (d) To obtain approval to sit for additional sections of the examination, a candidate shall submit a reexam application as described in Section 9 of this administrative regulation.

-††††† (5)(a) The exam candidate shall pay all costs associated with sitting for the computer-based certified public accountants examination charged by NASBA, Prometric or its successor, and the AICPA.
+††††† (5)(a) The exam candidate shall pay all costs associated with sitting for the Uniform CPA Examination charged by NASBA, Prometric or its successor, and the AICPA.

-††††† (b) The costs shall be paid no later than ninety (90) days following the date of issuance of an invoice from NASBA.
+††††† (b) The costs shall be paid no later than ninety (90) days following the date of issuance of the payment coupon from NASBA.

-††††† (c) Failure to pay these fees prior to the end of the ninety (90) day time period shall result in the cancellation of the notice to schedule and require the candidate to submit a reexamination application accompanied by the appropriate fees.
+††††† (c) Failure to pay these fees prior to the end of the ninety (90) day time period shall result in the cancellation of the payment coupon and require the candidate to submit a reexam application accompanied by the appropriate fees.

 ††††† Section 6.
 Examination Rules of Conduct.
 (1) An examination candidate shall present two (2) forms of current and valid identification at the Prometric or its successor examination center.
 One (1) of these forms of identification shall be a state driver's license, a picture identification card issued by a state motor vehicle licensing agency, or a passport.